 11. Baby Care Centers Have Supplies in a Pinch

 Forgot diapers or wipes?
+Or have a toddler who needs a bandage to make a scrape all better?
 Make a beeline for the baby care centers (one in each of the parks) which will have the supplies you need.
 They even have small toilets for potty training toddlers to use more easily.

 12. Pack Your Own Snacks

 Toddlers will get hungry (especially while you are in line and can’t get to a snack stand) so pack some healthy snacks they know and love for emergencies.
-It will save you money as well as prevent the Dole Whip driven sugar overload meltdown mid-day.
+This strategy will save you money as well as prevent the Dole Whip driven sugar overload meltdown mid-day.

 13. Park Your Stroller Once Per Land

 Toddlers will want to walk a bit and not be confined to the stroller full time, so we found the perfect compromise that also makes logistics easy.
 Use the stroller for longer walks like from your hotel in the morning or for getting your child quickly from land to land.